Translator: Silver Editor: Namorax

 Many soldiers were seen standing in formation in the open field outside the garrison.
 Behind those soldiers was a group of ogres lined up in a similar formation.

 The ogres each had a two-meter tall battle axe strapped to their backs and a dull colored collar around their necks.
-Behind even them stood a small group of three-meter-tall, cow-headed monsters known as Minotaurs.
+Behind even them stood a small group of three-meter-tall, bull-headed monsters known as Minotaurs.

 It was a strange sight to see monsters and soldiers standing together without incident as the rear entrance of the fort was opened and the company moved out.